The GO Outdoors Guide To Gaiters

-Most gaiters come with a zip or a velcro opening, as well as drawcords that seal out dirt and moisture.
+Most gaiters come with a zip or a hook and loop opening, as well as drawcords that seal out dirt and moisture.

-Velcro can become dirty after time, and needs to be washed regulalry, and zips also need care so they don't become waterlogged or unstuck.
+Hook and Loop can become dirty over time, and needs to be washed regulalry, and zips also need care so they don't become waterlogged or unstuck.

 Elastication is usually favoured, either with an inbuilt hidden elastic framing to the gaiter, or a toggle cord system, because it allows plenty of flexibility, whilst at the same time, allowing security.
 Elastication also has additional benefits as a sealed, or elasticated rand secures the gaiter, preventing rain from entering very efficiently.